 First contact the jail for the most up-to-date information on how and where to post bail.
 Inmates are usually released within a few hours of payment.

 If the bail amount is too high, contact a bail bondsman.
-Las Vegas bail bonds are big business.
-Bondsmen usually have their offices within walking distance of the court and jail.
+Las Vegas bail surety bonds are big business.
+Bail bond agents usually have their offices within walking distance of the court and jail.
+People who hire bail bondsmen may have additional costs as well, including notary fees and costs of travel.

 2. How is the amount of bail determined?

 The court holds a bail hearing.
-This is where the prosecution and defense present evidence and arguments for and against imposing bail.
-The judge considers these factors:
+This is the court date the prosecution and defense present evidence and arguments for and against imposing bail.
+The judge considers these factors when determining the amount of money for bail:

 - The length of residence in the community;